"Jew & Gentile One in Messiah"

 Chanukah

 If you have a computer with internet access.
-It does not matter if it is High speed or dial-up you can be part of Beth Goyim Messianic Congregation.
-Download Paltalk FREE!!! www.paltalk.com
+It does not matter if it is High speed or dial-up you can be part of Beth Goyim Messianic Congregation from anywhere in the world.
+Just log on and click on our

 At 11:45 AM EST every Shabbat/Saturday we will be broadcasting the Message from the service live.
 There are only 350 Messianic Congregations in the USA.
 We know that there are a lot of people seeking the truth and can’t get to those Messianic Congregations.
 Come and be Part of the Remnant at Beth Goyim Messianic Congregation from near and now from FAR away.

-Click on the link below and be part of The Way, The Truth and His Way of Life.
+Click on the link above and be part of The Way, The Truth and His Way of Life.

 Beth Goyim Messianic Congregation is a 501C3 not for profit organization